wrestle with God

 He did.

-The words in my heart were so clear, I had no trouble understanding them.
+The words in my heart were so clear in my heart, I had no trouble understanding them.
 As soon as I heard them, I felt waves of nausea, revulsion, and dread flow through me.
 Instantly I knew what God meant and I feared what was to come.

 My first article was written for a junior high school newsletter in 1969.
 After forty-nine years, the last five years spent writing nearly constantly, I consider myself a writer even more than a physician, and I am.
 Writing is how I process life, how I communicate, and how I touch the world.
 It’s my preferred art form and a huge part of my ministry.
 Printed words on a page are beautiful to me.
 Fonts and text size delight me.
 I love how words slash through our defenses, open our hearts and change our minds.